 Kiwis contains Vitamin K which is used to treat clotting disorders in dogs, Even though the amount contained is not high to be recommended as a good source of vitamin K for those dogs that need it.

-To keep your dog hydrated, he needs to consume around 25-50 millilitres of water per kilogram of body weight every day.
+While the best fruit to keep dog hydrated would be watermelons, kiwi fruits does the job too.
+In order to keep your dog hydrated, he needs to consume around 25-50 millilitres of water per kilogram of body weight every day.
 A 7.5-kilogram terrier may need 200-350 millilitres, and a medium size dogs like Labrador will require 750-1,500 millilitres.
 A dog’s fluid consumption will vary depending on the weather, temperature, and age of the animal.

 According to experts, there are about 80ml of water in 100g of kiwi.
 While one glass of kiwi juice wouldn’t meet your dog’s daily water intake but drinking it would be refreshing and hydrating.